 How to Add Guarana to Your Diet

-If you’re interested in trying guarana, you have many options.
-For instance, it’s a common ingredient in popular energy drinks like Red Bull and Monster.
+If you are interested in trying guarana, you have many options.
+For instance, it is a common ingredient in popular energy drinks like Red Bull and Monster.
 Guarana powder can be added to smoothies, juices, and other beverages.
 You can also use it in baking or to make energy bars.
-Guarana capsules and extract are also widely available and don’t require a doctor’s prescription.
+Guarana capsules and extract are also widely available and do not require a doctor’s prescription.